Top Content Analysis Tools

 - Grants a chance for a deep dive in site’s data

-- Provides access to resources like Google Analytics Academy and Google Support Website
+- Provides access to resources like GA Academy and Google Support Website

-When it comes to the cons of Google Analytics, consider these aspects:
+When it comes to the cons, consider these aspects:

 - Learning about Google Analytics features can be overwhelming, its learning curve is steep